Hiroki-Maeda/ninwavelets/README.md

 These are critical for speed.
 There is no method named 'cp.float_power' in cupy.
 And so, I divided method for cupy.
-Name is 'cp_trans_wavelet_formula'.
+Name is 'cp_trans_formula'.
 Please write code for cupy in the method.

 Optionally, you can write code for cupy.
 cupy is faster only when data is big.